5 Minute Read

 As summer's warmth gives way to fall's embrace, the Grand Mesa transforms into a canvas of shimmering golds and vibrant crimson hues.
 Fall adventurers find themselves drawn to the world’s largest flat-top mountain where 300 alpine lakes elegantly mirror the blazing colors of the surrounding aspen groves and pine forests.
 The Mesa is only a short 45-minute drive from Grand Junction and rises over 10,000 feet in elevation, promising year-round adventures that shift with each of Colorado's distinct seasons.

-Whether you're hiking or biking through leaf-strewn trails, casting a line in the crystal clear waters, or paddling across a lake as it reflects the autumn sky, the Grand Mesa is truly one of nature’s greatest accomplishments.
+Whether you're hiking through leaf-strewn trails, casting a line in the crystal clear waters, or paddling across a lake as it reflects the autumn sky, the Grand Mesa is truly one of nature’s greatest accomplishments.

 Hiking